WHICH PERIOD OF BTL PROPERTY SHOULD A LANDLORD BUY?

 One point that I would make is that there is no point in paying a premium for a property with architectural features such as: tall skirting boards, fireplaces and ornate cornices, etc. These types of detail can be installed relatively easily and cheaply & add considerable value.
 For instance a standard cast iron fireplace can be obtained from an architectural salvage operator for £150 -£250 and fitted by a builder for £125.
 Therefore, paying an extra £5-10,000 for a property because it has a couple of original fireplaces does not make good investment sense.

-There are three grades; I, II* and II.
+There are three grades of listed building; I, II* and II.
 The vast majority of buildings are II or II* (96%), whilst Grade 1 is the most important.
-The Nationwide Survey indicates that you should expect to pay a premium of between 18-34% for these older properties.
+The Nationwide Survey indicates that you should expect to pay a premium of between 18-34% for these older listed properties.

 One thing to consider in buying an old property, particularly a ‘listed’ one.
 In these times of mass produced heterogeneous buildings many people are constantly looking for character and uniqueness.
 Character properties are limited in supply.
 Therefore, those properties correctly ‘fitted out’ and in the right location, should continue to command premium prices and rents.